GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation

 \subsection{Visualization and Case Study}

-We select three cases that demonstrated strong improvements using GRIT, to illustrate the effect of GRIT refinement, as shown in \autoref{fig:case study}.
-Among these, the kidney dataset exhibits high initial prediction performance with LangCell, while uterus and muscle comparatively lower.
+We present three representative cases that exhibit clear performance improvements with GRIT, in order to illustrate the effect of the proposed refinement (\autoref{fig:case study}).
+In the UMAP visualizations, gray points denote correctly predicted cells, while green points indicate incorrectly predicted ones.
+As shown, the kidney dataset exhibits high initial prediction performance with LangCell, whereas the uterus and muscle datasets exhibit comparatively lower baseline accuracy.
 Nonetheless, across all cases, as long as a subset of correctly predicted cells exists within a local neighborhood, GRIT can propagate these signals to pull back mislabeled cells.

-However, not all datasets benefit equally: in fat and spleen, GRIT slightly reduces F1 scores (see \autoref{tab:main results}).
-To further explore this trend, we analyze how the improvement of GRIT varies across organs with various initial prediction quality and dataset size.
+However, not all datasets benefit equally: in fat and spleen, GRIT slightly reduces macro F1 (see $k=20$ results in Appendix).
+To further explore this trend, we analyze how GRIT improvement varies across various initial prediction qualities and dataset sizes.
 The improvement is visualized using color, where red indicates a significant performance gain, and green denotes a marginal improvement.
 Specifically, we examine initial accuracy, macro F1, and total cell count.
 As shown in \autoref{Figure_case_study}, GRIT tends to be more effective when the initial accuracy and macro F1 are relatively high.
 Additionally, when the initial performance is poor, large cell count number can degrade results.
 This observation is intuitive: reliable initial predictions ensure that neighbors provide trustworthy information, and a greater number of neighbors increases the likelihood of correcting noisy predictions through refinement.
 For noisy initial logits, the same propagation may reinforce incorrect patterns.

 It is important to note that GRIT is not designed to achieve 100\% accuracy.
 Rather, similar to other inference-time refinement methods \cite{qian2023intra, liu2025kpl}, it seeks to leverage complementary structural information in the data to bring the initial logits closer to their achievable performance limit.
 In our case, this is accomplished by promoting local consistency and semantic alignment with the $k$-NN graph.
-While the ultimate performance is bounded by the quality of the initial predictions, GRIT—like other inference-time refinement methods—introduces a principled and effective post hoc procedure that consistently yields measurable improvements in cell type annotation for scRNA-seq datasets.
+While the ultimate performance is bounded by the quality of the initial predictions, GRIT, like other inference-time refinement methods, introduces a principled and effective post hoc procedure that consistently yields measurable improvements.